Surprise someone special with this personalized DIY Mother's Day Accordion Book ... it's so fun to make!

 I tend to go through craft phases.
 For a while, it was knitting (I even had a knitting blog), then it was jewelry and soap making.
 There were plenty of other phases in between, too.

 One thing I was really into for a while was bookmaking.
 And no, I'm not talking about gambling!

 Bookmaking, or bookbinding, is a really fun pastime, especially if you are creative.
-It’s a great way to use up beautiful papers and other unique craft supplies.
+Books are easier to make than you might think, and they make great gifts.
+They're also a great way to use up beautiful papers, stickers, and other unique craft supplies.